Hog Davis – A gunfighter, Davis killed Peter Hildreth and was in return shot to death in 1872.

 Pony Deal (or Diehl) – A former member of the John Kinney Gang, Diehl joined the Jesse Evans Gang during New Mexico’s Lincoln County War.
-Afterwards, he went to Arizona and joined the Clanton Cowboys .
+Afterward, he went to Arizona and joined the Clanton Cowboys .
 He was sought after by Wyatt Earp during the Earp Vendetta Ride but wasn’t found.
-He claimed to have killed John O’Rourke in 1882, after O’Rourke allegedly killed his friend, Johnny Ringo.
-See Full Article HERE.

 Dan Dedrick (18??-1938) – Fought with the Regulators in the Lincoln County War of New Mexico.
 He later moved to California, where he died in 1938 at Big Bear.

 Sam Dedrick – A gunman and rancher in White Oaks, New Mexico, he was a friend of Billy the Kid.

 J. I. Dial – A gunman who allegedly killed a freighter on March 14, 1872, in Mexico.
 He was later killed near EI Paso, Texas.

 John Dodds – New Mexico gunman and companion of Dick Rogers of Raton.

 James Joshua Dolan (1848-1898) – One of the primary instigators of New Mexico’s Lincoln County War, James Dolan attempted to control the economy of Lincoln County in the 1870s.
 He led the Murphy-Dolan faction and was suspected of riding with the posse that killed John Tunstall.
 He was charged with the murder of H.J.
 Chapman on February 18, 1879, but nothing came of it.